xepozz/mammoth-plus/README.md

 Given an existing docx file,
 `embedStyleMap` will generate a new docx file with the passed style map embedded.
-When the new docx file is read by mammoth-plus, it will use the embedded style map.
+When the new docx file is read by mammoth, it will use the embedded style map.

 -   `input`: an object describing the source document.